-Wyden’s and Booker’s mark-to-market proposals apply to many more taxpayers than either wealth tax.
+Buttigieg’s and Warren’s mark-to-market taxes apply to the wealthiest 1% of individuals.
+Wyden’s and Booker’s mark-to-market proposals would apply to fewer taxpayers than Buttigieg’s or Warren’s.
 Castro’s proposal is limited to the top 0.1% wealthiest individuals.
 Each of the proposals would impose tax on appreciated holdings, but not on labor (which is currently subject to current tax at the highest marginal rates).
 Thus, the proposals generally equalize the tax treatment of labor and capital.
 Each of the mark-to-market proposals would be relatively easy to apply to publicly-traded assets, but would be more complicated to apply to non-traded assets.
 Mark-to-market taxation is widely believed to be constitutional but still may be subject to challenge.
 A look-back regime or yield-based tax for nontraded assets may raise less revenue if taxpayers anticipate that it will be repealed by a future Congress and delay realization until after repeal.

 Andrew Yang’s VAT would apply to all Americans, including low and middle-income taxpayers.
 Although VATs are generally regressive, the regressive effect of Yang’s VAT is offset somewhat by the use of the revenue to pay his freedom dividend.

-Several candidates have proposed repeal of the Tax Cuts and Jobs Act.
-This chart does not reflect that proposal.
+Several candidates have proposed repeal of some or all of the Tax Cuts and Jobs Act.
+This chart does not reflect those proposals.

 Assets held anywhere in the world would be included in the net worth measurement, including residences, closely held businesses, assets held in trust, retirement assets, assets held by minors, and personal property with a value of $50,000 or more.